paulchrisluke/quill-nuxsaas/app/components/chat/progress/README.md

 }
 ```

+### Note on stepType Field

-**Note**: The `stepType` field is computed/detected from `toolName` and `result` structure.
+The `stepType` field is computed/detected from `toolName` and `result` structure.
 It's optional in the interface to allow for cases where step type cannot be determined.

 ---